Deep Feature Fusion for Mitosis Counting: Materials Methods

-The multi-stream model was first trained on a subset of the MITOS-ATYPIA-14 contest dataset \cite{icpr12}.
-Image data for this contest was obtained with the Aperio Scanscope XT and the Hamamatsu Nanozoomer 2.0-HT slide scanners and stained with standard hematoxylin and eosin (H\&E) dyes.
-The X40 resolution training set provided consists of 1,136 labeled 1539 $\times$ 1376 pixel HPF frames, containing 749 labeled mitotic cells in 22 compressed files.
-Image annotations for the coordinates of the center pixel each mitosis are made by two senior pathologists, where if one disagrees a third will give the final say.
-According to the contest evaluation criteria, a correct detection is the one that lies within 32 pixels from this centroid of the ground truth mitosis.
-Contestants are ranked according to their F-measure, which is a harmonic mean of precision and recall (sensitivity), as described below.
+The score in the same way as the contestants, using the F-score.
+According to the contest evaluation criteria, a correct detection (true positive) is the one that lies within 32 pixels from this centroid of the ground truth mitosis.
+The F-score is a harmonic mean of precision and recall (sensitivity), as described below.

-The precision measures how accurate the predictions are using the percentage of the correct predictions out of the total.
-It is calculated using the $FP$ which represents the number of false positive predictions, and $TP$ which is the number of true positive predictions, as shown below: The recall measures how well all the positives are found in the test set, where $FN$ is the number of false negatives (those ground truths which were not detected), as shown below

-One of the official training set files was designated for testing (A03, consisting of 96 images containing 135 mitosis), which is comparable to other groups who tested on this data.
-On the other hand this is a smaller training and test set than contestants used, since annotations are only provided for the training data.
-HPF slides were converted from TIFF to JPEG image fills, before being cropped into 16 equally sized subsections.
-Next, the subsections were expanded to 1.7 times the original image size to increase the mitosis size to be large enough compared to the smallest detectable object size of Faster RCNN.